NataliaKhaidanova/MT-evaluation-metrics/Data/tedtalks/traditional_metrics/README.md

 Runtime on GPU (via GoogleColab, standard):

-- all files SacreBLEU: 6.12 seconds
+- all files SacreBLEU: 22.84 seconds
-- all files TER: 56.06 seconds
+- all files TER: 27.34 seconds
-- all files CHRF2: 46.49 seconds
+- all files CHRF2: 338.17 seconds (5 minutes, 38 seconds)

 The time varies with each run.